aquatikz/ESP32-CAM-Live-cat-feeder-camera-Telegram-/README.md

 •	On motion: snap a photo → send to Telegram (push notification)

-•  All photos saved to SD-Card
+•  All photos saved to SD-Card to /catcam

 •	Optional always-on live MJPEG at http://ESP_IP:81/stream (link included in the alert)